bobbingwide/oik-clone/README.md

 3. Clone on update meta box - Previously cloned

 ## Upgrade Notice
+# 1.1.0
+Update for improved support of pull cloning on WordPress Multi Site.

 # 1.0.2
 Contains a fix for Issue #26 - links being cloned incorrectly